 Under UK company law investment trusts are able to acquire their own shares to hold in Treasury for reissue.
 The Directors consider that this facility gives the Company more flexibility in managing its share capital.
-At 2 June 2016 the Company had reissued all of its Ordinary shares held in Treasury.

-Resolutions 10 and 11 would provide the Directors with the authority they need to manage Treasury shares.
+Resolutions 11 and 12 would provide the Directors with the authority they need to manage Treasury shares.
 Treasury shares will be reissued only at a premium to the net asset value of the shares at the time of sale.